yeremiaChris/task-management/README.md

 2. **Add Task**: Users can add new tasks by providing a title and optional due date.

-3. **Edit Task**P: Users can edit existing tasks, updating their titles or due dates.
+3. **Edit Task**: Users can edit existing tasks, updating their titles or due dates.

 4. **Delete Task**: Users can edit existing tasks, updating their titles or due dates.